BlocSoc-iitr/Athena/CONTRIBUTING.md

 Please do not:

-* **DON'T** copy paste code from other Virtual Machine implementations without a good argument to back it up.
+* **DON'T** copy paste code from other data decoder implementations without a good argument to back it up.
 * **DON'T** surprise us with big pull requests.
 Instead, file an issue and start a discussion so we can agree on a direction before you invest a large amount of time.

 ## Branch Naming